os2datascanner/os2datascanner/docs/management-commands.md

 This command is used to interact with a running pipeline by sending it a prioritised "command message" that pipeline components can react to.

-Currently, the command can be used to abort running scans and to change the log level of the live system.
+Currently, the command can be used to abort running scans, to change the log log level of the live system, and to obtain profiling information from live processes.

+#### Abort a scan

 To abort a scan, use **one** of the following flags: